 The Wilderness First Aid course should include in its syllabus:

-A Glacier Travel/Crevasse Rescue course must be a minimum 3 days duration and should be conducted by an IFMGA/UIAGM-certified institution or guide.
-Syllabus should include:
+A Glacier Travel/Crevasse Rescue course must be a minimum 4 days duration and should be conducted by an IFMGA/UIAGM-certified institution or guide.
+The course should be designed for guides, leaders or persons taking leadership responsibility on glaciated terrain.
+Beginners courses are not appropriate as a stand-alone course.

 Courses that concentrate primarily on alpine, ice or rock climbing are not considered relevant for IPGA endorsement.
 Additionally, in order to replicate expedition conditions, a course should also cover glacier travel over snow-bridged crevasses, holding a falling person and rescue out of real crevasses.